georod/georod.github.io/index.md

 Let GeoRod help you harness the power of where.
 Contact us (p.rodriguez97 at gmail.com) for a free consultation.

+Note: the domain georod.com redirects here.

 ### About Peter Rodriguez

-Peter is fluent in Spanish and English, and is currently pursuing a PhD in spatial ecology at the University of Toronto.
-Please contact me at p.rodriguez97 at gmail.com.
+I am an ecologist that works with spatial data & geographic information systems (GIS).
+I am fluent in Spanish and English, and currently pursuing a PhD in spatial ecology at the University of Toronto.
+Please contact me at p.rodriguez97 at gmail.com or via Twitter @georod97